 - Let your local officials know you value your library.

 I hold libraries close to my heart.
 My mother raised me to use them, and that value stuck with me my entire life.
-Now that I have children of my own, I am passing along that love to them.
+Now that I have children, I pass along that love to them.
 In the sixteen years since I started having children, we have spent 100s and 100s of hours at the library.

 Reach out to me on Facebook or Twitter to let me know how these tips helped you think about your library in new ways.
-For more bookish content, check out my Instagram @jenjburt_mamabookworm.
+For more bookish content, check out my Instagram @jenjburt_mamabookwormreads.